karlo0319/react-i-ii-review/state.md

 Discuss these questions as a group

 7. Could your `Student` component be refactored into a functional component?
 Why or why not?
+    - No, because we need state.

 8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?
+    - PRO: No need to bind
+    - CON: Depending on the amount or complexity of the codebase, using arrow functions could make things less readable at first glance.

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?
+    - Just because render runs doesn't mean the whole DOM 9or even par of it) is being rerendered (yay Virtual DOM)